-Through a series of residential workshops, international mentorship and collaborative learning, we support the development of five Australian social impact documentaries over a 12-month period.
+Through a series of residential workshops, international mentorship and collaborative learning, we support the development of six Australian social impact documentaries over a 12-month period.

-Each year, The SHARK ISLAND DEVELOPMENT LABS support the development of five Australian documentary feature projects tackling the big issues of our time.
+Each year, The SHARK ISLAND DEVELOPMENT LABS support the development of six Australian documentary feature projects tackling the big issues of our time.

 The Labs are led by our team at Shark Island Institute in collaboration with our extraordinary network of global and local industry leaders.
 Each project will receive up to $25,000 development funding.